emberjs/website/source/blog/2018-09-28-the-ember-times-issue-66.md

 Inspired by **Module Unification**, [@NullVoxPopuli](https://github.com/NullVoxPopuli) has written an article on **general project structure for single page apps.**
-In the article he explains how strucure is not specific to Ember, React, Vue, or anything else, but just needs to meet a set of guidelines for some common desired goals.
+In the article he explains how structure is not specific to Ember, React, Vue, or anything else, but just needs to meet a set of guidelines for some common desired goals.

 Read it here: [_A general and flexible file structure that works for all projects in any ecosystem_](https://dev.to/nullvoxpopuli/a-general-and-flexible-file-structure-that-works-for-all-projects-in-any-ecosystem-1lp9)